Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/hardware_modules.md

 ## Setting Analog Interface
-The following section describes the analog interfaces and how it can be configured using Motor Control Plant.
+The following section describes the analog interfaces and how it can be configured using Harmony Qspin.

 ### Theoretical Background
 The analog signals has to be converted to digital signals for the microcontroller devices to use.
 For Field Oriented control, the analog signals are converted to corresponding digital signals using ADCs.